 A total of 27 European consumer centres (ECCs) provide advice and assistance on how to resolve EU cross-border consumer complaints.
 You can find ECCs in all EU member states, Iceland and Norway.
 The Centres work together to keep EU citizens informed of their consumer rights when shopping cross–border, and also assist consumers in the resolution of cross-border complaints and disputes, including facilitating access to out-of-court alternative dispute resolution (ADR) schemes in participating countries.

-You can contact the UK European Consumer centre by emailing: email@example.com , through theiror on 08456 04 05 03.
+You can contact the.
 The service is co-funded by the Department for Business Innovation and Skills [BIS] and the European Commission, and delivered by the Trading Standards Institute.

 Please note that if you take your complaint to an alternative dispute resolution body, you may not later be able to go to court if you are unhappy with the outcome.
 Check before you formally refer your dispute to the ADR body.

-The ICPEN is a global network of national consumer protection agencies.
+Theor CMA (which replaced the Office of Fair Trading in April 2014) is a member of the ICPEN, a global network of national consumer protection agencies.
 Although the ICPEN does not usually help individual consumers, it has set up a system to help the voluntary settlement of relatively small cross-border disputes.
-Where the supplier is based outside the European Union, it is possible for the Competition and Markets Authority or the Trading Standards Board to pass on suitable individual consumer complaints (a special complaint form is available) to the relevant overseas agency.
+Where the supplier is based outside the European Union, it is possible for the CMA to pass on suitable individual consumer complaints (a special complaint form is available) to the relevant overseas agency.
 The complaint form will then be forwarded to the business in question for a response.
-Visit thefor its contact details.

-UK websites are considered to be adverts and therefore have to observe the British Codes of Advertising, Sales Promotion and Direct Marketing, which say that adverts must be legal, decent, honest and truthful.
+controls advertising on UK websites.
+Advertisements therefore have to observe the British Codes of Advertising, Sales Promotion and Direct Marketing, which say that adverts must be legal, decent, honest and truthful.
 It may also be a criminal offence if the website describes goods in a misleading way in order to sell them.

 The site also provides general information about consumer protection in all participating countries and contact information for consumer protection bodies in those countries.